 A little Background About People Of Nongriat And Their Bioengineering

 After migrating to India, people of Nongriat originally lived on the other side of the valley in a village named “Thied Dieng”.
 This was around 200 to 250 years ago.
 But in a strafing battle ensued between “Mawphu” and “Thied Dieng”, the latter lost and fled to the present valley.
-There were five clans, so they split into five villages namely, Tyrna, Nongriat, Mynteng, Ramdait and Nongkrong – this was to fend off any further aggression by its neighboring kingdom and villages.
+There were five clans, so they split into five villages namely, Tyrna, Nongriat, Mynteng, Ramdait, and Nongkrong – this was to fend off any further aggression by its neighboring kingdom and villages.

 About the Land

 Nongriat is a thick tropical rainforest.
 Most of the land here is owned by local villagers, whereas some of it is owned by the whole community – among which some parts are “Sacred Grooves”.
-Sacred grooves are special parts of the forest where sacrifices are being made to keep away the spirits.
+Sacred groves are special parts of the forest where sacrifices are being made to keep away the spirits.

-Almost all of the Khasi villages and community areas sit on top of a great plateau which provides a comfortably cool weather, and below them are the plains of Bangladesh.
+Almost all of the Khasi villages and community areas sit on top of a great plateau which provides comfortably cool weather, and below them are the plains of Bangladesh.
 The temperature of Bangladesh and land conditions makes border areas of Bangladesh a perfect place to cultivate many vegetable and fruits including oranges and import them into India.

 If getting lost is your thing, I’d most certainly recommend you to visit Nongriat.
 It is one of those rare places where natural beauty and the local people work together to ensure that your appetite for nature is completely satiated with them.
 If you’ve any question about how and when to visit Nongriat to get the best experience, feel free to get in touch.

-The facts provided in the story are majorly based on the folk knowledge*
+Disclaimer: The facts provided in the story are majorly based on the folk knowledge